wonhee3472/Da_Vinci_Code/README.md

 ### Description of the source of data:

-We chose the dataset from the Kaggle.com, we choose the dataset for its number of data points, completness of the data
+We chose the dataset from Kaggle.com, and we chose it for its number of data points and completness of the data.

 https://www.kaggle.com/datasets/fedesoriano/stellar-classification-dataset-sdss17